Isvaiyah has been a licensed pharmacist at Gadjah Mada University (Indonesia) for nine years. She earned her M.Sc. from the same university.

 Peppermint acts naturally to calm the digestive system.
 You can buy peppermint capsules or tea bags.
 Take the capsules as directed, or drink one or two cups of tea a day.

 You can easily grow peppermint plants.
-They like a moist, fairly shady position, and fertile soil.
+They like a moist, fairly shady position and fertile soil.
 The plant spreads by underground runners, making it hard to confine it to one spot.
 Try growing in a deep container, or put boards underground to stop the runners.
-Peppermint dies down when hit by winter frosts, but will grow up again in the spring.
-You can dry this herb, so that you have some available all the year round.
+Peppermint dies down when hit by winter frosts but will grow up again in the spring.
+You can dry this herb so that you have some available all year round.

 Don’t use peppermint if you suffer from acid reflux or heartburn, since it can make these conditions worse.

-The German chamomile (Matricaria chamomilla) is normally taken in the form of the tea, which is made from the flowers.
+The German chamomile (Matricaria chamomilla) is normally taken in the form of tea, which is made from flowers.

 Take a cup of chamomile tea after each meal.
-Chamomile is a soothing herb, which relaxes the digestive system.
+Chamomile is a soothing herb that relaxes the digestive system.